arjunramaswami/MatrixTranspose-FPGA/README.md

 ### Read Before Write
 Extension to the diagonal matrix transposition method that is still in progress.

-## Modelling 2D Matrix Transposition

-### Modelling BRAM Usage

-### Modelling Performance
+## Modelling Performance

-Best case realistic performance that can be obtained.
+Assume the following:

+1. FPGA kernels are fully pipelined with an initiation interval of 1, meaning there are no pipeline stalls and every cycle provides the same amount of data through all the stages of the pipeline.

+2. Batch processing : transposing a large number of matrices to compute the effective performance of a single matrix transposition.

+3. These imply an overlap in computation and memory access.
+Consider matrix transposition to be realized using 3 stages:
+    - Fetch data from global mem to fpga
+    - Transpose data in fpga
+    - Store the transposed data back to global memory

+    These 3 stages completely overlap.

+The above assumptions imply that performance can be measured by computing the time taken for a specific stage, considering all stages overlap; each stage large enough, due to batch processing, to compensate for negligible latencies.

-Performance measured using the following metrics:
+Performance are measured using the following metrics:

-1. Throughput
+1. Throughput : Amount of bits transposed per second.
 2. Runtime
 3. Bandwidth

-Configurations used:
+Let's consider the following configurations:

 1. Single Bank
-2. Interleaved Multiple Banks
+2. Multiple Banks

-#### Single Bank
+### Single Bank

+Performance can be modelled based on the effective time taken to fetch a single matrix from the global memory to the fpga since all the stages overlap as mentioned previously.
+Therefore, the data fetched from a single bank of the global memory by the FPGA should match the width of the pipeline of 512 bits.

 Let's suppose the FPGA fetches data at maximum bandwidth from a single bank in global memory.
+Therefore,

+    If N is the side of the matrix to be transposed and considering only square matrices of complex single precision floating points,

+    size_matrix = N * N * 8     # 8 bytes for a complex sp
+    eff_runtime = size_matrix / max_bandwidth

 Maximum bandwidth that can be obtained is: